 Some of Switzerland’s best scenery is found on walks, which can be quite steep and long.
 While this trip itself doesn't require a high level of fitness, it’s essential to be at least moderately fit if you want to take part in all activities.
 During the trip, you have the option to hike the trails in the Eiger, Monch and Jungfrau region.

-Less time spent travelling; more time to explore each destination.
 The primary means of transportation on this trip is by train.
 Swiss trains are a fast (and punctual) way to cross long distances, allowing you to avoid traffic jams and arrive right into the city centre.
 They are comfortable and all have toilets, however, can sometimes be quite busy.
+You may need to make exchanges in between to reach your destination.
 Please note that you'll have to carry your own luggage on and off the train, so make sure it doesn’t exceed our weight and size recommendations.
 You can find specifics under ‘Packing’ in the ‘Essential Trip Information’ section.